 “Molly has recovered really well and is continuing to be monitored through regular check-ups.
 We are eternally grateful to Evelina London because they saved her life,” says Sarah.

 Simon’s head shave

 After witnessing doctors at Evelina London working around the clock to treat their daughter’s rare condition, Molly and her family wanted to give back to the hospital.

 “I had never heard of PIMS-TS before, so I want to raise awareness of the condition so other families know what to look out for,” explains Sarah.

-Molly’s dad, Simon, is aiming to raise £5,000 for Evelina London by cutting off his 92cm-long dreadlocks in March.
+Molly’s dad, Simon, raised an amazing £5,754 for Evelina London by cutting off his 92cm-long dreadlocks in March.